Rick Reuschel

-Ricky Eugene Reuschel (RUSH-el, born May 16, 1949) is an American former professional baseball player.
+Rickey Eugene Reuschel (RUSH-el, born May 16, 1949) is an American former professional baseball player.
 He played in Major League Baseball as a right-handed pitcher from 1972 to 1991, winning 214 games with a career 3.37 ERA.
 His nickname was "Big Daddy" because his speed belied his portly physique.
 He was known for his deceptive style of pitching, which kept hitters off balance by constantly varying the speeds of his pitches.